 Here are a few things to manage night sweats due to non-medical reasons:

-• Manage nightmares and night terrors by maintaining a soothing nighttime routine such as giving a bath and reading a story before bedtime.
-Use a dim night light in the toddler’s room to reduce his chances of waking up frightened and sweating.
+- Manage nightmares and night terrors by maintaining a soothing nighttime routine such as giving a bath and reading a story before bedtime.
+Use a dim night light in the child’s room to reduce the chances of your toddler waking up at night frightened and sweating.

 There could be instances when not much of an intervention is required.